History of coal mining: China

 The coal industry in China goes back many centuries.

 In recent decades it has become the main energy source of what (from 2010) is the world's second-largest economy.
 Thus, China is by far the largest producer of coal in the world, producing over 2.8 billion tons of coal in 2007, or approximately 39.8 percent of all coal produced in the world during that year.

 For comparison, the second largest producer, the United States, produced more than 1.1 billion tons in 2007.
 An estimated 5 million people work in China's coal-mining industry.
-As many as 20,000 miners die in accidents each year.
+Unofficial estimates show as many as 20,000 miners die in accidents each year.
+A 2025 report from China stated that coal mines have had a 6.1% decrease in mining related deaths.
+Safety standards in locally run township coal mines often receive little government regulation, increasing the chance of harmful and fatal accidents among coal miners.
+Miners themselves are largely migrant and don't possess higher education, further exacerbating the risk factor for many in the coal mining industry.
 Most Chinese mines are deep underground and do not produce the surface disruption typical of strip mines.

+Health coverage and safety measures for migrant coal miners are severely lacking in many Chinese coal mines.
+During an investigation of Hunan province in 2015, occupational pneumoconiosis rates among migrant workers in coal mines were found to be 98.31%.
+A fraction of coal miners were reported to have had used some form of injury insurance benefits, 20.8% receiving no compensation following a workplace injury.

+Media products depicting the brutal working conditions of migrant Chinese coal miners do exist.
+Movies and documentaries such as To the Light: The Dark Days of China's Coal Miners, Blind Shaft, and Behemoth are all critically acclaimed, and equally censored, portrayals of the lives of the average migrant coal miner in China.
+The films themselves receive acclaim and awards from overseas, but are scrutinized heavily by the Chinese government for negative portrayals of it, China's economy, and Chinese society at large.